 - Greater coordination and referrals for other community resources and support

 Who does FFHV serve and who provides the services?

 The FFHV program serves at-risk families that live in high-risk communities identified through a needs assessment in 2010, with a reassessment of need in 2014.
-In 2011, Wisconsin used a Request for Proposal process to find FFHV grant-eligible communities based on the needs assessment and on the following risk factors: high percentages of preterm and low birth weight infants, poverty and unemployment, high rates of substance abuse, domestic violence and crime, child maltreatment, high rates of infant mortality, school dropout rates, disproportionate rates of infant mortality among African Americans, and racial and ethnic disparities.
+In 2011, Wisconsin used a Request for Proposal process to find FFHV grant-eligible communities based on the needs assessment and on the following risk factors: high percentages of preterm and low birth weight infants, poverty and unemployment; high rates of substance abuse, domestic violence and crime, and child maltreatment; high rates of infant mortality; school dropout rates; disproportionate rates of infant mortality among African Americans; and racial and ethnic disparities.

 Qualified parent educators, registered nurses, social workers, and family support workers offer at-risk families weekly to monthly visits determined by risk and strength assessments and duration of program enrollment.